 Elsewhere, the OnePlus 8T has Wi-Fi 6, Bluetooth 5.1, NFC, and AptX HD, LDAC, and AAC audio codecs.
 I had zero issues with Wi-Fi connectivity on the device, and I regularly got over 300Mbit on my home network.
 I didn't see any issues with making or receiving calls either, and you can use Wi-Fi calling — provided your carrier offers it, of course.

 While the phone itself is water resistant, OnePlus isn't paying to get it certified for an IP rating.
-The only 8T models that offer an IP68 rating is the T-Mobile model, with the unlocked variant and global models missing out.
+The only 8T model that offers an IP68 rating is the T-Mobile version, with the unlocked variant and global models missing out.
 OnePlus has confirmed that there's no difference between the T-Mobile version and the unlocked variants, just that it isn't paying for the IP rating.
-Oh, and the 8T isn't launching on Verizon, with carrier availability limited to T-Mobile.
+Oh, and the 8T isn't available on Verizon, with carrier availability limited to T-Mobile.
 Make of that what you will.

 Overall, the OnePlus 8T has everything you're looking for on the hardware front.
 The Snapdragon 865 is an excellent performer, and the chipset will hold its own for several years.
 OxygenOS is optimized to take advantage of the 120Hz screen, and while there's no shortage of phones powered by the Snapdragon 865, OnePlus phones tend to feel just that little bit more refined in day-to-day use.
 That's the case on the OnePlus 8T as well, and the phone is a standout option if you care about day-to-day performance.